U.S. trade deficit widens; weekly jobless claims up modestly

 A range of companies, including Procter & Gamble Co (PG.N), the world's largest household products maker, and Microsoft Corp (MSFT.O) have warned that the dollar was hurting profits.

-Exports have been hurt by a labour dispute at U.S. West Coast ports, which has been cited by some manufacturers as causing delays in the movement of goods.
+Exports have been hurt by a labor dispute at U.S. West Coast ports, which has been cited by some manufacturers as causing delays in the movement of goods.

 Exports to Canada and Mexico - the main U.S. trading partners - fell in December.
 In contrast, exports to Japan, China and the European Union rose in December.